 "The demand and the activity going on in that northwestern part of Fort Worth, Tarrant County, as well as Denton County, is expanding rapidly," Mikus said.
 "We feel like this is an area that has promise and people are looking for these kinds of services."

 Retailers and restaurants could begin opening at Chadwick Farms in late 2026, with multifamily units coming online in phases.
-Initial tenant occupancy in the commercial spaces is expected approximately two years following the StarCenter's opening, according to Northlake Town Manager Drew Corn.

 What This Means for Alliance Corridor Real Estate